 *Note; These sales will depend on my inventory at any given time.
 Also, I will not work on/rebuild any other style or manufacturers’ ignition coil.
 ONLY Model T Ford/KW coils.

 **If you have any questions or would like to place an order, use the contact email form at the bottom of this site OR call OR text - Erik @ 661*609*7693.

-After our out-of-state move is complete, I will post more sets available for sale. *Remember though, you can order a complete set at any time and I will build them just for you.
+You can order a custom-made complete set at any time and I will build them just for you.
 Of course this depends on my inventory at the time.
 Prices usually range from $210 to $275 depending on the style/condition of the boxes (metal tops will be more).
 Don't forget to add $23 for return shipping.

 For those of you who have never attempted to rebuild a Model T ignition coil, let me tell you ... it can be tedious and sometimes frustrating work.
 The going rates for coil services these days seem pretty darned reasonable to me, given the amount of labor required.
 My advice is this; if you find somebody who knows what they are doing and is willing to rebuild your coils at a reasonable price, jump on it.
 Even if it's not me.
 They've got the equipment and the experience.
 Pay them.
 It is well worth it.
 For example; a $6,000 freshly rebuilt motor with all the goodies won't run worth a darn without a good set of coils.
 Invest in them.
 Spend another $150 - $300 to either have your set rebuilt or buy a set outright.
 They are a necessary piece to the puzzle.